 How much fun can you have for $10 these days?
 Quite a lot if you know where to find it.
-From getting lost in the House of Mirrors to a crafty cocktail, here’s the lowdown on the loose-change high life.
+From exploring the Inside Out exhibition at Melbourne Museum to a crafty cocktail, here’s the lowdown on the loose-change high life.

-1. Mid-week margaritas at Hello José and the espresso martini happy hour at Melbourne Public.
+1. Mid-week margaritas at Hello José, espresso martini happy hour at Melbourne Public and Spritz Sundays at Good Heavens rooftop

 You’ll feel sophisticated at op-shop prices with a $10 cocktail in hand.
 A midweek margarita at merry Mexican joint Hello José on Wednesday or Thursday?
 Or an espresso martini at Melbourne Public during their extra-long 4-7pm weekday happy hour?
-At $10 a pop, why not both?
+Or, if you prefer a rooftop vibe, head to Good Heavens for $10 Spritzes on Sundays.
+Choose from five different flavours including the classic Aperol spritz, ‘mandarin tart’ (mandarin, Four Pillars rare dry gin, prosecco, soda, lemon), and ‘forbidden fruit’ (St Germain dlderflower, calvados, grenadine and prosecco).

 2. Cheap movie nights at Cinema Nova and Kino